-It has recently become clear that sex and gender are two potentially critical factors of experimental design.
+It has become clear that sex and gender are two potentially critical factors of experimental design.
 In male and female cells (or organisms) strong differences can be obtained for behaviour and responses even on the molecular level.
 This influencing factor in research we call here the sex dimension.
 Also the behaviour of the male or female human can be very different, which we call the gender dimension in research.
 In the past, this realisation has often been overlooked and neglected, resulting in the report of data that either has not been segregated for sex and gender or is representative for only one sex.
-The IEO will coordinate LIBRA's centralised activities to first, rise awareness on the sex and gender need to be integrated into all phases of research, second, provide training, and third, engage the industrial sector into discussions how to integrate it to their research portfolio.
+The IEO will coordinate LIBRA's centralised activities to first, raise awareness on the sex and gender need to be integrated into all phases of research, second, provide training, and third, engage the industrial sector into discussions how to integrate it to their research portfolio.

 - Provide inspiration, knowledge, resources and network-wide activities for the GEPs in this specific area of intervention

 - Raise awareness on sex/gender dimension in research